 The Bird Cage Theatre was the most famous saloon in America between 1881 and 1889.
 In 1882, The New York Times once referred to it as the wildest, wickedest night spot between Basin Street and the Barbary Coast.
 During the late 1800s, Tombstone was at the height of its existence.

 Owned by Lottie and William “Billy” Hutchinson, the Bird Cage Theatre opened on December 26, 1881.
-Hutchison was a variety performer and his intention was to bring in large crowds by offering family-friendly shows and entertainment.
-In fact, soon after the theatre opened, a free Ladies Night was offered for the respectable women of Tombstone.
+Hutchison was a variety performer and he intended to bring in large crowds by offering family-friendly shows and entertainment.
+In fact, soon after the theatre opened, a free Lady’s Night was offered for the respectable women of Tombstone.

 Unfortunately, the economics of the city could not support their aspirations.
 Therefore, Ladies Night was eventually canceled and the entertainment shifted to performances that would appeal to the rough and rugged mining crowd.